roadwarriorslive/Pipulate/README.md

 coding too.
 You are ***ENCODING*** your thoughts and ideas into... language!
 Surprise, you're already a coder!
 That's your reward for getting this far, in this long rant of a README.
 Surprise!
 You've begun reading my "interactively, learn Python" book, in which I teach you to be an SEO.
-And now to tick off a few people.

-You Java-folks, there's nothing I can do for you.
-You are today's generation of BASIC'ally myopic static-typed ludites that will never open your mind to a language that discourages getters and setters.
+And now to tick off the Java compsci one-right-way because I read the design patterns book in school crowd.
+Many of today's Java folks are this generation of <a target="_blank" href="http://www.cs.utexas.edu/users/EWD/transcriptions/EWD04xx/EWD498.html">BASIC</a>ally myopic static-typed ludites that will never open your mind to a language that discourages getters and setters.
 Their way is right, and theirs is the direct word of the very fine Design Patterns book, which itself is correct from its point of view, but is not the be-all/end-all of how people should express themselves through code on this planet.

 Pythonic code can be brief and beautiful, and fully legitimate from a java==compsci standpoint, because of use-case appropriateness.
 We do not need